cloud-gov/cg-quotas-db/README.md

 # Quota Database App
-Stores Cloud Foundry quotas in database.
+Lightweight Flask app for storing Cloud Foundry quotas data

 ## Setup
 This project was desgined to work with Python 3